chrisxxmas/MYCOOP64/CONTRIBUTING.md

 ## AOT compatibility

-Some platforms - such as IOS - f
+Some platforms - such as IOS - forbid